 Connecticut's municipal electric utilities are not covered by the Energy Efficiency Fund, but they are required to establish a fund to provide renewable energy, energy efficiency, conservation and load-management programs (Conn.
 Gen. Stat. § 7-233y).
 A surcharge is imposed on the customers of electric municipal utilities according to the following schedule: 1.0 mill on and after January 1, 2006; 1.3 mills on and after January 1, 2007; 1.6 mills on and after January 1, 2008; 1.9 mills on and after January 1, 2009; 2.2 mills on and after January 1, 2010; and 2.5 mills on and after January 1, 2011.
 Municipal electric utilities must adopt a comprehensive plan for the expenditure of the monies collected, and the plans must be consistent with the comprehensive plan of the ECMB.

 Furthermore, companies that distribute natural gas must develop a gas-conservation plan, with assistance from the ECMB, and programs to implement the plan.
-These plans are financed by a flat amount negotiated with and ordered by the PURA.
+More information on the upcoming 2022-2024 Electric and Natural Gas Plan can be found here.